yangwao/slides/slides.md

 - Added SubSocial for commenting

-- Wonky UI -- craiglist's pit
+- Wonky UI -- craigslist's pit

-- lot of features, but few has worked well
+- a lot of features, but few have worked well

 - ever breaking 🤷‍♂️  constant software evolution